 - Hiring a lawyer to contractually protect what a contractor does — or does not do — inside your office

 - Final sign offs from a licensed electrician, fire marshal, and building inspector.

-Built-in booths can’t be moved, and do not adjust for a changing workforce.
-If you lease your space and move out, your investment—and the booth—stays with the landlord.
+Built-in rooms can’t be moved, and do not adjust for a changing workforce.
+If you lease your space and move out, your investment—and the room —stays with the landlord.
 ROOM booths and meeting rooms allow for private space to move with you, maximizing your investment.